Deval12345/Advanced-Python-Coding-Exercises-List/Interactive delievary/slides_1.md

 Slide 1
-Title: Python Data Model Introduction
+Title: Python Data Model as Framework Interface

-Point 1: Lesson introduction
-Point 2: Python Data Model also called magic methods or dunder methods Point 3: Python as a framework where objects are the real interface
+Point 1: Python Data Model, also known as magic methods or dunder methods Point 2: Python is a framework whose real interface is objects Point 3: Objects plug into Python syntax by implementing certain methods Point 4: Python syntax can be mentally translated into method calls

 Slide 2
-Title: Python as a Framework Interface
+Title: Learning Objectives

-Point 1: Plug into Python syntax by implementing certain methods Point 2: Translate normal Python syntax into method calls
+Point 1: Understand Python as an object centric framework Point 2: Map normal syntax to special methods
+Point 3: See duck typing in action
+Point 4: Design objects that behave like built in types Point 5: Understand operator overloading responsibly Point 6: Understand how libraries integrate natively with Python

 Slide 3
-Title: Learning Objectives

-Point 1: Session outcomes overview
-Point 2: Syntax mapping to special methods, duck typing, custom objects, operator overloading Point 3: Mechanism behind libraries feeling native to Python
+Title: Syntax as Special Method Dispatch

+Point 1: Objects participate in syntax by implementing specific methods Point 2: Calling len maps to a special len method Point 3: Different types follow the same protocol for len Point 4: Indexing maps to get item
+Point 5: For loop relies on iter
+Point 6: In keyword relies on contains
+Point 7: Syntax is surface sugar over special methods

 Slide 4
-Title: Mindset Shift About Syntax

-Point 1: Mindset shift
-Point 2: Objects participate in syntax by implementing certain methods
+Title: Designing List Like Custom Objects

+Point 1: Custom objects can behave like lists without inheritance Point 2: Real systems may wrap data but still expose list behavior Point 3: List operations are enabled by corresponding special methods

 Slide 5
-Title: Syntax to Special Method Mapping

-Point 1: len maps to special len method
-Point 2: Indexing maps to get item method
-Point 3: for loop uses iter method
-Point 4: in keyword uses contains method
-Point 5: Syntax is surface sugar, special methods do real work
+Title: Behavior Over Type

+Point 1: Python cares about implemented methods, not object type Point 2: Constructor inputs can be any type supporting expected operations Point 3: Objects are treated the same if they behave the same

 Slide 6
-Title: Building a List Like Custom Object
+Title: Operators as Method Calls

-Point 1: Transition to concrete example
+Point 1: Addition maps to add method call
-Point 2: Custom object behaves like list without inheriting Point 3: Real world wrapping scenarios
-Point 4: Identify list operations and enabling special methods
+Point 2: Indexing maps to get item
+Point 3: Len maps to len method
+Point 4: Operators are method calls with elegant syntax Point 5: Operator overloading can be misused
+Point 6: Operator behavior should match user expectations

 Slide 7
-Title: CustomList Initialization and State
+Title: Duck Typing Principle

-Point 1: Code block introduction
+Point 1: Behavior determines type treatment
-Point 2: Define CustomList class
-Point 3: Define init method
-Point 4: Store internal list as private state
-Point 5: External interface remains list like
+Point 2: Functions rely on behavioral expectations, not explicit checks

 Slide 8
-Title: Enabling Length and Indexing
+Title: Lazy Objects and Memory Efficiency

-Point 1: Define len method
-Point 2: Delegate length to internal list
-Point 3: Define get item method
-Point 4: Return indexed element from internal list
+Point 1: Indexing without loading entire data into memory Point 2: Objects can act like lists while using constant memory

 Slide 9
-Title: Enabling Containment and Iteration

-Point 1: Define contains method
-Point 2: Delegate containment to internal list
+Title: Interchangeable Behavior via Shared Methods

+Point 1: Strategies can be swapped without conditional logic Point 2: Shared method defines the contract
-Point 3: Define iter method
+Point 3: Polymorphism through behavior without inheritance
-Point 4: Return iterator of internal list

 Slide 10
-Title: Key Takeaway About Behavior

-Point 1: Python cares about implemented methods, not object type

-Slide 11
-Title: Operators as Method Calls

-Point 1: Transition to operator mapping
-Point 2: Addition maps to add method
-Point 3: Indexing maps to get item method
-Point 4: len maps to len method
-Point 5: Operators are method calls with elegant syntax

-Slide 12
-Title: Responsible Operator Overloading

-Point 1: Operator overloading can be abused
-Point 2: Follow user expectations for operator behavior

-Slide 13
-Title: Duck Typing Concept

-Point 1: Introduce duck typing
-Point 2: Behavior defines type
-Point 3: Code block introduction

-Slide 14
-Title: Duck Typing in Practice

-Point 1: Define analyze function without type checks Point 2: Convert source to list requiring iterability Point 3: Compute line count, word count, first line Point 4: Works with any iterable, behavioral expectations only

-Slide 15
-Title: Motivation for Lazy Indexing

-Point 1: Transition to new idea
-Point 2: Avoid loading entire large file
-Point 3: Code block introduction

-Slide 16
-Title: LazyFileLoader Initialization

-Point 1: Define LazyFileLoader class
-Point 2: Define init method
-Point 3: Store filename without loading data

-Slide 17
-Title: LazyFileLoader Indexing Logic

-Point 1: Define get item method
-Point 2: Open file
-Point 3: Iterate line by line
-Point 4: Check index match
-Point 5: Return stripped line
-Point 6: Raise IndexError if not found
-Point 7: List like behavior with constant memory

-Slide 18
-Title: Strategy Pattern Motivation

-Point 1: Transition to real world pattern
-Point 2: Interchangeable discount strategies
-Point 3: Code block introduction

-Slide 19
-Title: Discount Strategy Implementations

-Point 1: Define Discount10 class
-Point 2: Define apply method for Discount10
-Point 3: Return price times zero point nine
-Point 4: Define Discount20 class
-Point 5: Define apply method for Discount20
-Point 6: Return price times zero point eight

-Slide 20
-Title: Behavior Based Strategy Contract

-Point 1: Shared apply method as contract
-Point 2: Checkout calls apply without conditional logic

-Slide 21
-Title: Final Takeaways

-Point 1: Lesson wrap up
+Title: Why the Data Model Matters

-Point 2: Special methods are Python itself
+Point 1: Special methods are core to Python
-Point 3: Interface between objects and syntax
+Point 2: They connect objects to Python syntax
-Point 4: Data model understanding improves design Point 5: Recognize patterns in frameworks and production Point 6: Foundation for next lessons
+Point 3: Understanding the data model improves design and expressiveness Point 4: These patterns appear across frameworks and libraries Point 5: This foundation supports future learning
-Point 7: Closing remark